Pulse

 Ultra-low latency architecture delivering 64ms TTFT at 1 concurrency and 300ms at 100 concurrent requests — designed for live transcription and conversational AI.

-Built-in redaction of personal and payment card data, enterprise-ready for both streaming and non-streaming use cases.
+Built-in redaction of personal and payment card data across both streaming and non-streaming use cases.

 Supports multi-language audio within a single session.
 Best used by setting the known primary language (e.g. es for Spanish handles English+Spanish automatically).